good-point-lab/woodpecker-drummig-detector/README.md

 ESP32-based LOLIN 32 MCU, MSGEQ7 Seven Band Spectrum Analyzer Breakout Board, MAX4466 Electret Microphone Amplifier, and SSD1306 OLED Display.
 The schematic is presented in the diagrams/schematic.png.

 ## Software <a name="software"></a>
 The code is separated into two sections.
 The models/ directory contains Python scripts to annotate and collect the data from the device (capture.py) and train the models (train.py).
 The device/ directory contains C++ code to generate spectrograms and to run inference.
 The code runs in two modes - serial I/O for acquiring training data and operational.
-Standard Arduino setup() and loop() methods are in the main_functions.cpp
+Standard Arduino setup() and loop() methods are in the main_functions.cpp.
+To build the project, add the TensorFlow Lite for ESP32 library to the lib directory (the link is bellow).

 Major Dependencies: